 Posted May 1, 2019

-In this week’s installment of the Follow the Money series, we explore the most common attack methods used against the financial services sector.
+In part one, we covered cyber threat actors who exist within the financial services sector.
+In this installment of the Follow the Money series, we explore the most common cyber attack methods used against the financial services sector.
 If you missed our first part of the series, read it for a primer on who is perpetrating these attacks, and why.

-We already know from last week’s blog that these attacks are most likely to be perpetrated by cyber criminals, nation-states, and hacktivists, now we’ll answer how they’re launching these attacks.
+We already know from the previous part that these attacks are most likely to be perpetrated by cyber criminals, nation-states, and hacktivists, now we’ll answer how they’re launching these attacks.
 Among the most popular tactics to use against FSS are distributed denial-of-service (DDoS) attacks, web application attacks, data breaches, insider threat, and mobile device threats.
-Though most of these attack vectors are commonly used against all industry verticals, the FSS experiences a high-volume of these types of attacks, proving very costly.
+Though most of these attack vectors are commonly used against all industry verticals, the FSS experiences a high-volume of these types of cyber attacks, proving very costly.

 DDoS attacks have been magnified in recent years by the explosion of the Internet of Things (IoT).
 These attacks are typically delivered through botnets or IoT devices, and can be used to bring down entire banking networks.
 By overwhelming targeting servers and networks with a high-volume of network traffic, attackers effectively block users from accessing a website or network.
 DDoS attacks in the FSS have averaged a cost of $1.8 million.

 In 2016, seven Iranian hackers were charged with carrying out a string of DDoS attacks that occurred from 2011-2013.
 The attackers targeted 46 major financial institutions, including Bank of America, Capital One, and PNC.
 The hackers were government-linked.
-Though these attacks seem far in the past, financial services organization across the world are experiencing the effects of DDoS attacks — in 2018, multiple Dutch banks was hit with back-to-back attacks.
+Though these attacks seem far in the past, financial services organizations across the world are experiencing the effects of DDoS attacks — in 2018, multiple Dutch banks were hit with back-to-back attacks.
 The Dutch government believes these attacks were a result of the media’s unfavorable coverage of Russian-U.S. election meddling.
-Because DDoS attacks can mask other activities by hackers and cause major reputational damage, we’re likely to see DDoS attacks continuing to threaten U.S. financial services in 2019, either as a main attack tactic or one to distract from a more sinister threat.
+2020 brought the largest DDoS attack ever measured against a large European bank, according to Akamai.
+Aimed to overwhelm network gear and applications of the target’s cloud environment, this high-bandwidth attack, if not mitigated properly, could have led to millions of user credentials stolen.
+Because DDoS attacks can mask other activities by hackers and cause major reputational damage, we’re likely to see DDoS attacks continuing to threaten U.S. financial services in 2020, either as a main attack tactic or one to distract from a more sinister threat.

 Malware and Web-Application Attacks